 Last updated: June 2022

-The Constitutional Court Trust (CCT) has since July 2019 run a curatorial internship programme for recent South African graduates with a keen interest in visual art and justice in South Africa.
+The Constitutional Court Trust (CCT) has since July 2019 run a youth development programme for recent South African graduates with a keen interest in visual art and justice in South Africa.
 The full-time paid internship opportunity entails working on the Constitutional Court Art Collection (CCAC) at the CCT for six months.
 The internship is aimed at developing learning opportunities within the fields of art administration, curatorship, cataloguing, research, public engagement and art conservation.

 South African citizens under the age of 30 are eligible for the curatorial internship.
 Applicants must hold a qualification in visual arts or heritage (or a related, relevant qualification) and be recently graduated with no prior full-time work experience within a gallery or museum environment.
 We look out for candidates with a demonstrable interest in art and justice and an interest in advancing constitutionalism through creative expression.